 All articles contain visual elements, including “Think Green” Fact Boxes, “Think Like a Scientist” features, and images.
 To view an image in a larger format, click the “View Larger Image” link.
 A new window will open with a larger version of the image.
 This is especially useful for viewing images that contain labels.
 From this window, you can print the larger version of the image.

 PowerKnowledge Earth & Space Science contains hundreds of high-interest videos that bring the content to life and support visual learners.
-All videos are designed to work with Flash or HTML5 compatible browsers using the H264 codec.
+The videos are designed to work in all compatible browsers (see System Requirements above for details).

 PowerKnowledge Earth & Space Science features sounds from the era of space exploration to enhance and extend learning.
 To play an audio file, click on the “Hear Now” button in that article.
 Audio files follow the same technical guidelines as video files.